 Dr. Gerstner holds a BS in Zoology from BYU, where he became interested in animal behavior and mammalogy.
-After graduating, he enrolled in a dual degree program at UCLA where he continued animal behavior studies in an MS program while obtaining a DDS degree.
+After graduating, he enrolled in a dual MS-DDS degree program at UCLA.
 As an MS student, he studied motor control in a guinea pig model of tardive dyskinesia and became interested in the nature of time and temporality in motor behavior.
 After completing the DDS and MS, he pursued further graduate training through an individual NIH Dentist Scientist Award.
-He studied pain management as the clinical component, and he obtained a PhD in Neuroscience, during which time he did comparative behavior studies of mammals at the San Diego Zoo, San Diego Wild Animal Park, Los Angeles Zoo and Phoenix Zoo.
-His present work continues to push the tension between clinical and field-biology.
+He studied Orofacial Pain management as the clinical component, and he obtained a PhD in Neuroscience, during which time he did comparative behavior studies of mammals.

-Dr. Gerstner's clinical practice is limited to seeing obstructive sleep apnea and primary snoring patients.
+Dr. Gerstner's clinical practice is limited to treating obstructive sleep apnea patients.